mlswg/mls-protocol/draft-ietf-mls-protocol.md

 ## Ratchet Tree Terminology

 Trees consist of _nodes_.
 A node is a
-_leaf_ if it has no children, and a _parent_ otherwise; note that all parents in our trees have precisely two children, a _left_ child and a _right_ child.
-A node is the _root_ of a tree if it has no parents, and _intermediate_ if it has both children and parents.
-The _descendants_ of a node are that node's children, and the descendants of its children, and we say a tree _contains_ a node if that node is a descendant of the root of the tree, or if the node itself is the root of the tree.
+_leaf_ if it has no children; otherwise, it is a _parent_.
+All parents in our trees have precisely two children, a _left_ child and a _right_ child.
+A node is the _root_ of a tree if it has no parent, and _intermediate_ if it has both children and a parent.
+The _descendants_ of a node are that node's children, and the descendants of its children.
+We say a tree _contains_ a node if that node is a descendant of the root of the tree, or if the node itself is the root of the tree.
 Nodes are _siblings_ if they share the same parent.

 A _subtree_ of a tree is the tree given by any node (the _head_ of the subtree) and its descendants.
 The _size_ of a tree or subtree is the number of leaf nodes it contains.
-For a given parent node, its _left subtree_ is the subtree with its left child as head (respectively _right subtree_).
+For a given parent node, its _left subtree_ is the subtree with its left child as head and the its _right subtree_ is the subtree with its right child as head.

-Every tree used in this protocol is a perfect binary tree, that is, a complete balanced binary tree with `2^d` leaves all at the same depth `d`.
+Every tree used in this protocol is a perfect binary tree, that is, a complete balanced binary tree with 2<sup>d</sup> leaves all at the same depth `d`.
 This structure is unique for a given depth `d`.

 There are multiple ways that an implementation might represent a ratchet tree in